sandipkatel/User-Management-System/README.md

-# Fullstack FastAPI + Next.js Application
+# Fullstack User Management System

 This repository contains a fullstack web application with a **FastAPI backend** and a **Next.js frontend**, designed to run locally or inside Docker containers with environment-based API routing.